tuladharsushant/automation_scripts/README.md

       iv) pip install sshconnector #package if ssh connection is allowed
       v) bash scripting and referencing this from linux command
  3. User credentials needs to be provided for linking account through gmail to send email # Email transfer through gmail standard port 587 and user as listed.
+ 4. This is the automation level to be presented from local database.

  #end of file